hieu2695/Final-Project-Group2/TranHieu-Le-individual-project/Code/README.md

 ## Download from GCP

-Assuming that we are at the TranHieu-Le-individual-project directory Final-Project-Group2/TranHieu-Le-individual-project, else we need to move to the this folder:
+Assuming that we are at the "TranHieu-Le-individual-project" directory, else we need to move to the this folder:

 ``
 cd ~/Final-Project-Group2/TranHieu-Le-individual-project